XAU

 Silver Price in Canadian Dollars Today

-Track the live silver price in CAD per troy ounce and per gram.
-Real-time XAG/CAD charts with automatic currency conversion from the US dollar spot price.
+Live silver price in CAD per troy ounce and per gram.
+Real-time XAG/CAD conversion from the US dollar spot price, updated in real-time.

 Interactive Chart